sbmpost/AutoRaise/README.md

     ./AutoRaise -delay 1 -warpX 0.5 -warpY 0.5

 The delay is specified in units of 20ms and the warp parameters are factors between 0 and 1.
-If no delay has been specified, AutoRaise first looks for an AutoRaise.delay file in the **home** folder and defaults to 40ms if it can't find one.
-Likewise, AutoRaise checks for the existence of an AutoRaise.warp.
-So in order to pass the parameters from above now and in the future, it will be sufficient to run these commands once:
+If no parameters have been specified, AutoRaise first looks for an AutoRaise.delay file in the **home** folder and defaults to 40ms if it can't find one.
+Likewise, it will for the existence of an AutoRaise.warp.
+In order to pass the parameters from the example above now and in the future, it is sufficient to run these commands once:

     echo 1 > ~/AutoRaise.delay
     echo "0.5 0.5" > ~/AutoRaise.warp